 Case studies are beneficial as simple customer testimonials, where customers or service users explain how they use the product or service and how it has helped them.
-Or you can have a more in-depth one to show the impact of a course or set project over time.
+Or you can have a more in-depth video to show the impact of a course, product or set project over time and the impact on many people.

-Case study and interview video productions are versatile in that they can be long-form and go into detail about a project or service, perfect for showing to stakeholders more like a charity film, or edited so that you have quick highlights from interviewees on social media.
+Case study and interview video productions are versatile in that they can be long-form and go into detail about a project or service, perfect for showing to stakeholders more like a charity film or edited down so that you have a quick highlights video edit to share on social media.

 Here are some tips to help you get the most out of a case study video production.
-Plus an extra tip to help save money with a professional production.
+Plus, there is an extra tip to help save money with professional production.

 01 Have an Objective

-Start with what you need the video(s) to say.
-Then work backwards from there and determine what questions you should ask to achieve this.
-The answers will still be organic in nature, but the video content will be aligned well.
+Start with what you need the video(s) to say, what message you are trying to get across to the audience, and what you need them to know.
+Then, work backwards from there and determine what questions you should ask to achieve this.
+The answers will still be organic in nature, but the video content will be well-aligned with your goals.

 02 Interview a Few People

-More answers with a similar theme will give the feeling that people agree on the topic and helps to create a consensus, even if the individual stories are varied.
-So interview at least 2 or 3 people and ask them similar questions.
+More answers with a similar theme will give the feeling that people agree on the topic and help create a consensus, even if the individual stories are varied.
+So, interview at least two or three people and ask them similar questions.
 This technique will give you cohesive answers and really boost positive emotions.

 03 Choose a Good Location to Film